Kombi Conductor Kills Passenger For Paying Fare With Torn US$1 Note

-Kombi Conductor Kills Passenger For Paying Fare With Torn US$1 Note5 minutes ago
+Kombi Conductor Kills Passenger For Paying Fare With Torn US$1 Note2 days ago

 Police in Harare have arrested a commuter omnibus (kombi) conductor (hwindi) for murder after he fatally assaulted a passenger, who had paid the fare with a torn US$1 note.